ScooloV/bbpedia/docs/death_zone/new_inducements.md

 ### 0-1 BIASED REFEREE: THE TRUNDLEFOOT

-**TRIPLETS: BUNGO, FILIBERT AND JEPH 80,000 GOLD PIECES (40,000 GOLD PIECES FOR TEAMS WITH THE 'HALFLING THIMBLE CUP' SPECIAL RULE), AVAILABLE TO ANY TEAM**
+**TRIPLETS: BUNGO, FILIBERT AND JEPH 80,000 GOLD PIECES (40,000 GOLD PIECES FOR TEAMS WITH THE [HALFLING THIMBLE CUP] SPECIAL RULE), AVAILABLE TO ANY TEAM**

 **HEAVY-HANDED INCOMPETENCE**